-Lack of Fit, in statistics, is a measure which tells us whether a regression model is a poor model of the data.
+Lack of Fit tells us whether a regression model is a poor model of the data.
 This may be because we made a poor choice of variables, or it may be because important terms weren’t included.
 It can also be because of poor experimental design.
 If unusually large residuals or errors appear when fitting the model, we know we have lack-of-fit.

 Tests Used to Determine Lack of Fit